Fargo (الموسم الثاني): قرار تحت النار — كيف تتحدث بحزم وتدير الأزمة قبل ما تنهار؟

 6) Flashcards: Direct vs Executive + Psychological Impact

-We’re late.
-We’re facing timeline constraints; here’s the updated delivery plan.
-Failure → controlled planning
+Executive: We’re facing timeline constraints; here’s the updated delivery plan.

-This is wrong.
-This doesn’t align with the agreed process and needs verification.
-Attacks process, not people
+Executive: This doesn’t align with the agreed process and needs verification.

-We don’t know.
-We need two confirmations before making a reliable decision.
-Uncertainty → verification path
+Executive: We need two confirmations before making a reliable decision.

-This is risky.
-The downside controls are unclear; we should verify before committing.
-Stops impulsive decisions professionally
+Executive: The downside controls are unclear; we should verify before committing.

-7) Quick quiz
+7) Quick Quiz

-1. Best reply to “You’re late”:
+Best reply to “You’re late”:

 A) Sorry, we were busy…